 Quogue Wildlife Refuge

-Children are welcome to come dressed in costumes to meander through the refuge trails with a guide and meet whimsical characters along the way.
-The parking lot at the refuge is filled with kids' games and activities to enjoy before the hike.
+Children are welcome to come dressed in costumes and meander with a guide through the refuge trails, where they'll meet costumed characters along the way.
+Before the hike, kids can enjoy games and activities.

 Long Island Maritime Museum